lbfm-rwth/gap-lesson/_episodes/04-testing.md

 gap> AvgOrdOfGroup(G);
 1

-# finite matrix group over integers

 # matrix group over a finite field
 gap> AvgOrdOfGroup(SL(2,5));
 221/40
 ~~~
 {: .source}

-Let us test the extended version of the test again and check that it works:
+Let us check the extended version of the test again and see if it works:

 ~~~
 Test("avgord.tst");